ssotops/gitspace/README.md

 In the `[global]` section of your `gs.toml` file, you can also set:
 - `empty_repo_initial_branch`: Specifies the initial branch name for empty repositories (default is "master").

-## Usage

-After installation, run `gitspace` in your terminal and use the interactive menu to navigate through various options for managing your repositories, symlinks, and plugins.

-## Support

-If you encounter any issues or have questions, please [open an issue](https://github.com/ssotops/gitspace/issues) on our GitHub repository.